sascha432/TinyPwm/README.md

 Example for 50% duty cycle

-`0x60 0x10(ANALOG_WRITE) 0x7f(127)`
+`0x60 0x10(ANALOG_WRITE) 0x00(PB1) 0x7f(127)`

 The max. duty cycle is 255, but not all frequencies support the full range.
 For these cases the values are mapped

 ## ADC Input Channels

-Pin 3, 4 and 5 can be used as ADC input channels.
+PB1, PB3, PB4 and PB5 can be used as ADC input channels.
 If Pin5 is used, the reset pin must be disabled by programming the Fuse High Byte (see Table 20-4, [https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf))

 ### Reading Analog Channels

 The selected channels are constantly read and the values or averages value stored.
 Requesting a reading does not block and returns the last stored value.
 By default, the internal 2.56V reference is set

+`0x60 0x11(ANALOG_READ) 0x01(PB3)`
-`0x60 0x11(ANALOG_READ) 0x00(pin number)`
+`0x60 0x11(ANALOG_READ) 0x02(PB4)`

 The response is an uint16 with the value.